Provision EC2 Instance with EBS Volume using Terraform

 Step 1: Verify the aws console

-After creating access key successfully, you’ll get the credentials that you need to configure AWS on your Windows machine.
+After successfully creating the access key, you'll receive the credentials needed to set up AWS on your Windows machine.

 Step 3: Install Terraform